 Can I use a PinTag to track my pet?

 You can attach one to a collar, but it's not a GPS tracker.
 The PinTag only reports location when a nearby iPhone detects it.
-In a park or rural area with few iPhones, you could go hours without an update.
+In a park or rural area with few iPhones, updates can lag for a long stretch.
 Dedicated GPS pet trackers are more reliable for pets that go outdoors.

 Are there any monthly fees?